Time to Get Energized-10 Tips that will improve your energy

 5. Hydrate-Being dehydrated can be the cause of some of your fatigue.
 It can also impact your mood.
 Health experts recommend that we drink eight 8-ounce glasses of water a day.
 So drink up.

-6. Regular exercise-Yes, it's true regular daily exercise gives you more energy.
+6. Regular exercise-Yes, it's actual regular daily exercise that gives you more energy.
 Schedule a walk into your daily routine.
 Stay consistent with your walking.
 It won't be long before you notice the difference.
 And then maybe try some new form of exercise.
 You don't want to get bored.

 7. Reducing sugar-added sugars impacts our energy, mood, weight, and heart disease risk.
 So start easing off the sugar.